smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Margaret Douglass.md

 ###June
 The goal for this month is to complete all triggers (including logging and error handling) for the rif40 tables and views and to test the tables/views/triggers to confirm everything has been set up correctly.

+######4 June
+* Looking more at T-SQL error handling in order to improve the error handling in the SQL Server trigger code.
+RAISERROR code should be replaced with THROW code.
+Rollback transactions is removing logs.
+Maybe use "INSTEAD OF" rather than "AFTER" + rollback?
+* Still trying to get proper logging in the simple rif40_version trigger, but I have not succeeded yet.

 ######3 June
-* Still reviewing trigger code in both SQL Server and Postgres to understand how it is all supposed to work.
+* Still reviewing existing trigger code in both SQL Server and Postgres to understand how it works.
-* Looking at the differences between SQL Server and Postgres trigger code.
-SQL Server triggers handle all updated/inserted/deleted rows together + they say don't use cursors inside them due to performance problems.
-Postgres triggers can handle each row separately.
-SQL Server does not have 'Before' triggers, only 'instead of' and 'after' triggers.
+* Looking at the differences between SQL Server and Postgres trigger code: no "before" triggers in SQL Server, must deal with all changed rows together without cursors in SQL Server whereas Postgres can process each row separately.
-* Writing some basic trigger-related code for rif40_version to get used to the code.
+* Wrote some basic trigger-related code for rif40_version to get used to the SQL Server code.
 * Custom error messages from RH need to be updated.
 I wrote a procedure to remove old custom error messages.

 ######2 June